Ipsos i-Say Review: How Does it Compare to Other Survey Sites?

 Does i-Say offer a mobile app?

 You can complete i-Say surveys directly from the mobile app, mobile browser, or computer browser.
 The app and the mobile site have been reported to be somewhat glitchy, like offering you the chance to do surveys you’ve already been disqualified for.

 Your points will expire 45 days after your account is closed, giving you some time to redeem them.
 This can happen if i-Say closes your account for you, if you close your account yourself, or if you become inactive.

-i-Say will automatically deactivate your account if you haven’t done any surveys within three months, so it’s important to keep up with survey invitations periodically.
-You can keep your account open if you’ll be away for an extended period of time by emailing the company and notifying them when you’ll be back.
+i-Say will automatically deactivate your account if you haven’t done any surveys for three months, so it’s important to keep up with survey invitations periodically.
+You can keep your account open if you’ll be away for an extended period of time by emailing the company and notifying it when you’ll be back.

 How much money can I make with i-Say?

 i-Say doesn’t pay enough to make a living.
 Most surveys give you the points equivalent of $0.45 or so, and you may only qualify for a few surveys at a time.
 Still, it’s not a bad way to earn money on the side if you’re doing other things, like riding public transportation or watching TV.

 You can redeem your earnings for gift cards with as few as 500 points.